apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

     1,2:3:4
     2,3:4,5

-To load this file, the default delimiter (comma) would be used, and the array delimiter (colon) would be supplied with the parametr `-a ':'`.
+To load this file, the default delimiter (comma) would be used, and the array delimiter (colon) would be supplied with the parameter `-a ':'`.